ibm-cloud-docs/atracker/services/at_events_acc_mgt.md

 | `billing.account-summary.download`                   | An event is generated when a user requests a **summary** export of the data in csv format from the account level summary usage page. |
 | `billing.account-usage-report.read`                  | An event is generated when a user views the usage data that is displayed after the user configures a time frame, a resource group, or both in the default account level summary usage page.
 This event is also generated when a user views the instances usage data page. |
 | `billing.account-instances-usage-report.download`    | An event is generated when a user requests an **instances** export of the data in csv format from the account level summary usage page. |
-{: caption="Table 2.
-Actions that generate account management events" caption-side="top"}
+{: caption="Actions that generate account management events" caption-side="top"}

 ### Events for managing enterprise usage reports